NicoloTartaggia/LeetCode/README.md

-# LeetCode
+# LeetCode exercises
-Collection of exercises from LeetCode
+Collection of exercises from [LeetCode](https://leetcode.com/).

+Most of the solution are written in Pyhton3 but you can find several ones in Go.